 I find it much harder to concentrate on work.
 Things around us keep changing so far, the news is simply riveting.
 Fortunately, the people who work with me and for me, all keep on working.
 That’s one of the perks of outsourcing.
 I only need to spend 1-2 hours a day to keep things moving along smoothly.

 At this point, we’re moving ahead with content production as planned, despite a marked drop in traffic and revenue.
-As I explained in my post about the effects of COVID-19 on blogging and web publishing, I believe that once the initial shock and panic subside, the market will bounce back.
+I believe that once the initial shock and panic subside, the market will bounce back.
 With more people sitting at home than ever before, it may actually do better (depending on your niche, of course).

 If you’re reading this, leave me a comment to let me know how you’re doing.
 I’m curious to hear more about the overall corona vibe in other countries, and especially to hear about the effects web publishers are seeing.